-- Houseplants can accumulate dust, mold and bacteria.
-Spray leaves with lukewarm water and wipe big leaves with a damp cloth.
+- Houseplants can accumulate dust, mold, and bacteria.
+Spray leaves with lukewarm water and wipes big leaves with a damp cloth.
 Apply a little bit of mineral oil onto the leaves using a paper towel and make them shiny for months.

 Follow the five D’s to clean your bedroom